 Paying for a Bitcoin invoice is easy.
-Here we walk you through the steps of paying for a CoinGate invoice: how to pay, what happens when you pay too little, too much, or too late.
+Here we’ll walk you through the steps of the whole process: how to pay, what happens when you pay too little, too much, or too late.

-So, what should you do when you see a CoinGate invoice like the one below?
+So, how to proceed when you see a CoinGate invoice like the one below?

 How to pay a Bitcoin invoice from CoinGate?

-To complete the payment, you will have a time window of 15 minutes to 24 hours.
-The expiration time depends on the store you are buying from.
+You will have a time window of 15 minutes to 24 hours to complete the payment.
+The expiration time depends on the settings of the store you are buying from.

-For starters, open Electrum, and go to the Send tab.
+For starters, open Electrum wallet, and go to the Send tab.

 In the Amount field, enter the amount of bitcoins you want to send.
 Our advice is to copy the exact BTC value from the invoice.
 If your Bitcoin wallet only allows a certain amount of digits, then you should round the amount to the higher side to avoid underpaying.
-For the invoice above, if allowed 4 digits past the decimal, transfer 0.0090 BTC.
+In the example of the invoice above, if allowed 4 digits past the decimal, it is advised to transfer 0.0112 BTC.

 In the Pay to field, enter the Bitcoin address to which you want to send the payment.
 Always make sure that the Bitcoin address you are sending to is correct.

-There are four ways to get the invoice Bitcoin address into your wallet:
+Here’s how to get the Bitcoin address from the invoice into your wallet for payment:

-- (2) click the copy button, and paste the invoice Bitcoin address in your wallet;
+- Manually select and copy the Bitcoin address from the CoinGate invoice to your wallet OR click the copy button, and paste the invoice Bitcoin address in your wallet;

 In Electrum and other wallets, you can also include a Description, which will later remind you what you paid for.